course-details-portlet

 Further on evaluation

 Both individual and team assignments may be given.
-Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the period of the portfolio.
+Assignments are designed to help students achieve specific course learning outcomes, and formative feedback is given during the semester.

 Specific conditions